crbothe/ReadSensorDataForIoT/README.md

 Edit other files according to following steps.

 ## Step two
-Create the "index" as general step in Django to host the "home.html".
+Create the "index" as a general step in Django to host the "home.html".
 Also, create the functions for reading your sensor data in "daweb/views.py"
 ```py
 def get_sense1(request):